DericGitHub/excel-operator/MANUAL.md

 * **Comparison start**
 The comparison will be automatically executed when the current sheet switches to another sheet or the content of current sheet has been modified.
 * **Section A**
-The **Section A** is used to show the outdated xml names in PS file which won't be used in CAS file anymore.
+The **Section A** is used to show the outdated xml names in PDERS file which won't be used in CAS file anymore.
 * **Delete**
-Delete the selected items of **Section A** in PS file.
+Delete the selected items of **Section A** in PDERS file.
 If user press the button without selected any items in **Section A**, there should be a prompt to notify user.
 * **Section B**
-The Section B is used to show the extra xml names in CAS file which are not recorded by PS file.
+The Section B is used to show the extra xml names in CAS file which are not recorded by PDERS file.
 * **Append**
 Append the selected items of **Section B** to CAS file.
 If user press the button without selected any items in **Section B**, there should be a prompt to notify user.
 * **Select all**